michalkowalik/pdp11/mmu/mmu.md

 2) read PAF from APR
 3) `PAF` + `Block Number` from displacement field form the starting address of a 32 word block
 4) adding `DIB` forms final physical address.

+### 18 Bit implementation details
+#### 1) WriteMemoryWord
+* WriteMemoryWord does uptdate the PSW, but there's no need to update separately CPU Mode (user / kernel), as the mode is itself derived from PSW state